ncatlab/nlab-content/pages/6/4/6/6/26646/content.md

 ## Lean

 [[Lean]] is a proof assistant implementing dependent type theory.
-Current versions of Lean (3 and now 4) have [[UIP]] built-in and are not HoTT-compatible, but the old Lean 2 had a HoTT mode.
+Current versions of Lean (now 4 and formerly 3) have [[UIP]] built-in and are not HoTT-compatible, but the old Lean 2 had a HoTT mode.
+See also a [Lean 3 port](https://github.com/gebner/hott3) of the Lean 2 HoTT mode using Licata's trick and a [partial formalization of part I of the HoTT book in Lean 2](https://github.com/bbentzen/hott-book-in-lean) using the old HoTT mode.

 ### Archived